Winners Announced

 Nicholas Carmichael

-(2021 Recipient)
+(2021 Junior Recipient)

 Nicholas Carmichael is inspired to pursue documentary filmmaking and wilderness photography as a medium to create societal change.
 A winner of several competitions, he would like to explore how editing choices can improve the audience engagement of documentaries